PlazaFernando/Lab2Video/README.md

 # Lab2Video
-This is a repository for a lab assignment  of DLVSP
+This is a repository for a lab assignment  of DLVSP focused on video object detection.

 First, create a new environment to work in